smart-edge-open/specs/openness_releasenotes.md

 ## OpenNESS - 21.03
 - Offline deployment issues related to zlib-devel version 1.2.7-19
+- CAdvisor resource utilization has been optimized using "--docker_only=true" which decreased CPU usage from 15-25% to 5-6% (confirmed with ‘docker stats’ and ‘top’ commands).
+Memory usage also decreased by around 15-20%.
 # Known Issues and Limitations
 ## OpenNESS - 19.06
 There are no issues relevant to this release.